Beaches re-open after ‘keen diver’ Simon Nellist killed in shark attack

 “This is a shocking tragedy that our area will feel for a long time.”

-Lifeguards surveyed beaches on jet skis and used drones to check for shark sightings along the coast.

-Department of Primary Industries have installed six SMART drumlines between Little Bay and Malabar as part of a shark incident response plan, council said.
+The NSW Department of Primary Industries had installed six SMART drumlines between Little Bay and Malabar as part of a shark incident response plan, the council said.

-SMART drumlines are new technology that allow target sharks to be intercepted beyond the surf break.
+SMART drumlines allow target sharks to be intercepted beyond the surf break.

 University of Sydney academic Chris Pepin-Neff, who focuses on policy responses to shark attacks, said “this was not a typical event”.